 How to Detect Google Play Services’ Battery Drain on Android

 The good news is that to detect if Google Play Services is draining your Android device’s battery, you don’t need to install another app.
-It’s as easy as going into your device’s Settings and tapping on the battery option.
+It’s as easy as going into your device’s Settings and tapping “Apps & notifications.”

 If you have more than one account connected to Google Play Services, that could explain the battery drain issue.
 Since Google Play Services has to look at your location for new events in your area, emails, notifications and more, it’s continuously running in the background.
-Therefore, the more battery it uses.
+Therefore, the s even more money.

 Remove Any Task Killers from Your Android Device